Condzi/hi/doc/notes.md

       When an allocation needs to be done, we round the size up to the first available block size.
       This allocator is a good choice for things that are small and allocated in lists, but need to live longer than 1 frame and perhaps need to be removed, like physics or game objects.
+    [ ] Add list inserting that puts nodes at the beginning, not at the end.
+What was I thinking? lol

 ## Debug Tools